Love the 3000ft elevation gain via Cedar Run. Hard to top in this area.

-I have climbed Hawksbill several different ways.
+I've climbed Hawksbill many different ways.
 Once I did it as part of a big loop that also included Old Rag, Robertson Mountain, and Stony Man.
 On another occasion I climbed it from Mt.
 Zion Church in Luray, also climbing Nakedtop along the way - over 18 miles roundtrip.
-Most recently I descended from Hawksbill Gap alongside Hawksbill Creek to see the numerous falls there, then ascended the north slopes of Nakedtop to its summit and continued to the summit of Hawksbill.
+I have descended from Hawksbill Gap alongside Hawksbill Creek to see the numerous falls there, then ascended the north slopes of Nakedtop to its summit and continued to the summit of Hawksbill.
+Most recently I climbed it from the tiny town of Ida, bushwhacking up Nakedtop first, then hiking up Hawksbill, then taking the AT north to Pollock Knob, finally bushwhacking west back to Ida.

 Nice little hike to start off a great week of hiking and highpointing.